GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 Although `wc -l` is the quickest way to count the number of lines in a file, it is not the most robust as it relies on the very bad assumption that "data is well formatted"

-For an example, if we are to create a file with 3 rows of data and then two empty lines,
+For an example, if we are to create a file with 3 rows of data and then two empty lines by pressing **Enter** twice,

 ```bash
 cat > fool_wc.bed